 This ghost story did little business when it came out.
-The House Where Evil Dwells was made by director Kevin Connor, the British director who had earlier made one of Amicus Pictures’ better horror anthologies, From Beyond the Grave (1974), and then a trilogy of Edgar Rice Burroughs adaptations The Land That Time Forgot (1974), At the Earth’s Core (1976) and The People That Time Forgot (1977), along with the Burroughs-modelled Warlords of Atlantis (1978), all starring Doug McClure.
+The House Where Evil Dwells was made by director Kevin Connor, the British director best known for his trilogy of Edgar Rice Burroughs adaptations The Land That Time Forgot (1974), At the Earth’s Core (1976) and The People That Time Forgot (1977), along with the Burroughs-modelled Warlords of Atlantis (1978), all starring Doug McClure.
 Connor has subsequently been making US tv movies.

 The novelty that the film offers to the standard ghost story is its Japanese setting.
 Here we get some nicely lyrical pictures of Japanese culture from a gaijin perspective.
 Alas, there is never anything particularly spooky or suspenseful about the film – the shocks that Kevin Connor generates are traditional and unexceptional.
 And when it comes to the manifestation of ghostly crabs chasing Amy Barrett through the garden, The House Where Evil Dwells slips into an irredeemable silliness.
 It is however boosted by the grim and fatalistic twist ending where we see the whole cycle has repeated itself over again.